Sample plan

 - · Tap water is not drinkable — bottled is 7 baht everywhere

-- · Tuk-tuks are a tourist trap unless you negotiate the price BEFORE getting in
+- · Tuk-tuks are a tourist trap unless you negotiate the price BEFORE getting in — usually 2–3× more than Grab

 Like this sample?

-Same depth, written for your dates, your group, your budget.
-Mobile web link + PDF in minutes.
+Same depth, written around your dates, your group, your budget.
+Delivered as a mobile link plus a downloadable PDF.

-Plan my trip — $4No signup · No subscription
+Plan my tripNo account · No subscription